echosongg/EXTREME_longterm_daily_rainfall_forecast/README.md

 python model_built/train.py
 ```

-This will save a pretrained model in the output directory.

 #### 2. Fine-tune the model using:
 ```bash
 python model_built/pretrain.py
 ```

-Make sure the pretrained model is correctly loaded inside `pretrain.py`.

 #### 3. Predict rainfall probability and distribution parameters:
 ```bash